Fresno State welcomed thousands of students, fall instruction taught virtually

 Currently, the university dining center is only open for those living in the dorms.
 The Henry Madden Library is open however, the students who need to use their amenities will need to make an appointment.

-Fresno State student, Allison Bakani said she wanted to follow in her sister’s footsteps and graduate from her local university.
+Fresno State student, Allison Bacani said she wanted to follow in her sister’s footsteps and graduate from her local university.

-“I actually only applied to Fresno State thinking I am going to stay here, and Fresno is my home,” said Bakani.
+“I actually only applied to Fresno State thinking I am going to stay here, and Fresno is my home,” said Bacani.

 “I am currently in my fourth year and I plan on graduating Spring 2021.
-But, we will see how commencement goes then, but really excited,” said Bakani.
+But, we will see how commencement goes then, but really excited,” said Bacani.

 For local, national, and breaking news, and to get weather alerts, download our FREE mobile app from the Apple App Store or the Google Play Store.